Inhomogeneous nonlinear Schr\"odinger equations with competing singular nonlinearities: Proof of the main theorems

 By assumption, we have $q<2^*_{\eta_1}\le 2^*_{\eta_2}$ .
 So, we use \eqref{brezisliebqb} and \eqref{brezisliebeta1} and letting $n\rightarrow\infty$ in the last inequality, we have

 We now proceed exactly as in the subcritical case $r_2<2^*_{\eta_2}$.
 This leads to the conclusion that

 and, of course, if $\eta_2>\eta_1$ we would have $\eta_2$ instead of $\eta_1$ in this last estimate.
-This finishes this proof. \end{proof} \begin{remark} The \((PS)_c\) condition also holds for levels below the threshold in Lemma~\ref{lemmaPS-criticalpower+superscaledpower} when \((r_2,\eta_2)\) is subscaled, $b<\eta_2<2$ and \(\mu \le 0\).
+This finishes this proof. \end{proof} \begin{remark} The \((PS)_c\) condition also holds for levels below the threshold in Lemma~\ref{lemmaPS-criticalpower+superscaledpower} when \((\eta_2,r_2)\) is subscaled, $b<\eta_2<2$ and \(\mu \le 0\).
 Indeed, notice that \((PS)_c\) sequences are bounded due to Lemma~\ref{PS-superscaled}.
-To prove that there exists convergent subsequences, recall that in Lemma~\ref{lemmaPS-criticalpower+superscaledpower} (the case with only one critical pair) the argument required
+To prove that there exist convergent subsequences, we use Corollary \ref{subscaled compact}, follow the same steps of the proof above, and recall that, in the case with only one critical pair, the argument required

 for the specific choices of \(\alpha\) and \(\beta\) made there.
 That inequality was valid because \(\mu \ge 0\) and \((\eta_2,r_2)\) was superscaled.
 The same inequality remains valid when \(\mu \le 0\) and \((\eta_2,r_2)\) is subscaled, and thus the \((PS)_c\) condition holds in this setting as well. \end{remark}